WayneMusungu/Akan-Names/README.md

 # AKAN NAMES
 # Wayne Musungu

 - The web application lets you input your birthday and then outputs your Akan name which is a naming system from Ghana.
-The naming is based on gender and the day in which you were born.
+The naming is based on gender and the day you were born.

 ![AKAN NAMES LANDING PAGE](akanwebpage.jpg)

 ## Technologies Used